 Doctoral Program Funding

-The Graduate School of Arts and Sciences provides all accepted incoming PhD students with five full years (12 months each) of financial support.
+The Graduate School of Arts and Sciences provides all accepted incoming PhD students with five full academic years (9 months each) of financial support.
 This support includes tuition, fees, and a living stipend.
 Students are expected to do some teaching and/or research service as part of their funding package (usually no more than 2 years out of the five years of service are required, though these stipulations may vary).

 Senior Teaching Fellowships